Young Frankenstein (musical): Act II

 The town begins to search for the Monster, with Frau Blucher trying to bring him back with music from her violin, but to no avail ("He's Loose").
 Inga talks to the anxious doctor ("Listen to Your Heart").
-Frau Blucher and Igor find the two suspended on the platform, completing what Igor refers to as "an experiment in female anatomy".
+Frau Blucher and Igor find the two suspended on the table where the Monster was brought to life, having just had sex.

 Elizabeth arrives unexpectedly in Transylvania with a large entourage ("Surprise") and finds Frederick and Inga, both in a state of undress, who tells her that no funny business was taking place.
 Meanwhile, the Monster finds a blind hermit named Harold after breaking through the wall of his house ("Please Send Me Someone").
 Eventually, after Harold accidentally pours hot soup into the Monster's lap and lights his thumb (mistaking it as a cigar), the Monster is pained into another wild rampage and leaves.
 Frederick locks himself into a room with the Monster, and after overcoming his fears he tells the Monster that he is a handsome man who is loved and will be hailed by all ("Man About Town").

 The Monster is presented at the Loews Transylvania Theatre, now dressed as a gentleman, first walking on command, and then dancing to Irving Berlin's "Puttin' On the Ritz".
 While taking his bow, the Monster is scared when some stage lights explode.
 Elizabeth is kidnapped by the creature and is taken to a cave, where he forces himself on her.
 However, she is now seeing a different side of the Monster and discovers what she has been yearning for in her life ("Deep Love").
 Luring the Monster back to the castle by the music of a French horn, Frederick attempts an intelligence transfer, but the Monster does not wake, and to make things worse, Inspector Kemp and the angry villagers (believing that Elizabeth has been killed by the Monster) break into the castle and bring Frederick to the gallows.
 The doctor is hanged after finally accepting his family name ("Frederick's Soliloquy").

 The Monster returns, not only able to speak articulately but also using his newly transferred medical skills to discover that Frederick is not dead, but merely unconscious and is able to revive him.
 Just as the crowd is about to re-hang Frederick and the Monster, Elizabeth arrives with a Bride of Frankenstein hairdo.
 The Monster proposes to Elizabeth ("Deep Love" (Reprise)) and a happy ending is ahead for all as the moon shines high on the newly engaged Doctor and Inga ("Finale Ultimo").